 In their letter, the bipartisan quartet was singing a similar tune of caution, pointing to the "interrelated nature" of copyright and the rules.
 They said that eliminating the rules without also changing copyright, something only Congress can do, will disrupt the local TV business and viewers.

-"We feel it would be premature for the FCC to repeal the exclusivity rules white the current compulsory copyright license regime remains unchanged," they told Wheeler.
-They instead counseled the FCC to work with the committee on a more balanced approach.
+"We feel it would be premature for the FCC to repeal the exclusivity rules white the current compulsory copyright license regime remains unchanged," told Wheeler.
+The instead counseled the FCC to work with the committee on a more balanced approach.

 "NAB greatly appreciates the leadership and concerns raised by Chairmen Grassley and Thune, and Ranking Members Leahy and Nelson over the FCC’s proposal to eliminate program exclusivity rules," said NAB spokesman Dennis Wharton, also adding Feinstein to the honor roll for her letter.
 "These rules sustain a broadcast business model built on localism and competition that is a great American success story.
 We further support the interest expressed by all four of these respected members of Congress in a holistic rather than piecemeal legislative approach to this issue."